Key Insights

 Dominant Regions, Countries, or Segments in Construction Industry in Africa

-- Leading Sector: Infrastructure (Transportation) Construction
+- Leading Sector: Infrastructure (Transportation) Construction continues to dominate the market.

 Construction Industry in Africa Product Landscape